 Glutinous Rice Flour

-Glutinous rice flour, also known as sticky rice flour or sweet rice flour, is a key ingredient in creating the soft and chewy texture of Kuih Dadar pancakes.
+Glutinous rice flour, also known as sticky rice flour or sweet rice flour, is a key ingredient in creating the soft and chewy texture of dadar gulung pancakes.
 It's also the primary ingredient in Tupig from the Philippines.
 Its unique sticky nature helps bind the batter together, while its starchiness results in the perfect texture of the finished crepes.
 If glutinous rice flour is not available, a combination of finely milled white rice flour and tapioca starch can be used as a substitute to achieve a similar texture.

 See the recipe card at the bottom of the page for exact quantities and cooking directions.